stadium-software/split-button/README.md

 ## Global Script Setup
 1. Create a Global Script called "SplitButtons"
 3. Drag a *JavaScript* action into the script
-4. Add the Javascript below into the JavaScript code property (ignore the validation error message "Invalid script was detected")
+4. Add the Javascript below into the JavaScript code property
 ```javascript
 /*Stadium Script Version 1.0*/
 initSplitButtons();